Electrobaryonic axion: hair of neutron stars: One-dimensional axion source

 \section{One-dimensional axion source}

 In this section, we explore a simple one-dimensional example with both static and monochromatic time-dependent magnetic fields.
 The toy model is a baryon-dense slab immersed in an external magnetic field.
-Note that this does not serve as a replacement for the neutron star case where a dipole magnetic field and an (approximately) spherical dense environment are anticipated.
+Note that this does not replace the neutron star case, where a dipole magnetic field and an (approximately) spherical dense environment are anticipated.
 Nevertheless, in one dimension, we can already observe several features of this sourcing mechanism that can be translated to the three-dimensional case.

-To simplify the analysis we consider a constant baryon chemical potential with a sharp boundary
+To simplify the analysis, we consider a constant baryon chemical potential with a sharp boundary

 where $H(x)$ is the Heaviside step function.